prashishh/xyz/site/content/essays/why-nepal-should-buy-bitcoin.md

 Reversing the ban and establishing thoughtful regulation would transform Nepal from completely excluded to potentially competitive for blockchain-related investment flowing to Asia-Pacific.
 The combination of surplus renewable energy, technical workforce, and strategic location creates value proposition for international blockchain companies seeking operational bases in the region.

-Here's the version with more natural paragraph breaks and no dashes:

----

 ## Addressing Common Concerns

 ### Volatility Considerations